puzzle/jenkins-techlab/jenkins-pipeline.md

 ## Objectives

-* Learn about jenkins bestpractices
+* Learn about jenkins best practices
 * Learn how to write Pipelines
 * Learn about the different kinds of implementations
 * Get a basic toolset on how to implement the basic use cases